Years 3-5 - ʿĀlimiyyah

 Text: Bidāyat al-Mujtahid wa-Nihāyat al-Muqtaṣid

-Course Description: Students will cover Ibn Rushd’s Bidāyat al-Mujtahid, a detailed analysis of Islamic Jurisprudence based on the four major schools of thought.
+Course Description: Students will cover Ibn Rushd’s Bidāyat al-Mujtahid, a detailed analysis of Islamic Jurisprudence based on the four major schools of legal thought.

 • Course Title: FIQH–532: Inheritance Law